Nobox/Identichip/README.md

 2. Clone this repo inside the the folder identichip you just created.
 3. Change the scope to the identichip folder, and run `composer install`
-4. Register to your lightsaber `app/config/app.php` in the providers array: `Nobox\Identichip\IdentichipServiceProvider`
+4. Register this service provider to your lightsaber `app/config/app.php` to do this, just add to the providers array this line: `Nobox\Identichip\IdentichipServiceProvider`

 Now you are good to go, and use/edit the class Identichip :